aws-samples/amazon-resilient-fix-engine-demo/README.md

 - It takes approxmately 15-30 seconds for passive FIX engine become active.

 ## Throughput Considerations
-- Below RDS, ECS and Kafka configuration provides approximately 200 TPS on single partitioned topic with replication factor of 2.
-AWS FIX Engine Team is working on increasing the throughput with horizontal and vertical scaling in upcoming releases.
+- Below RDS, ECS and MemoryDB configuration provides approximately 500 TPS on single partitioned topic with replication factor of 2.
+This capacity can be increased lienarly by running additional copies of the engine, with a separate FIX connection each, and sharding independent data across them.
-- 2 Node Kafka Cluster with intsance size kafka.m5.large
 - ECS Task: Task CPU (unit) 512 Task memory (MiB): 1024
-- 2 Node Aurora MySQL Multi-Master with instance type db.r4.2xlarge
+- 2-Node MemoryDB cluster with instance type db.r6g.large

 ## API Documentation